-Additionally, there are four gases that have an indirect 'greenhouse gas' effect by producing increased ozone $(O_3)$ concentrations in the lower atmosphere (tropospheric - lower 5-10 miles of the atmosphere).
-Ozone gas is produced when nitrogen oxides $(N_XO)$ , carbon monoxide (CO), non-methane volatile organic compounds (NMVOC) and sulphur dioxide $(SO_2)$ , react with sunlight.
+Additionally, there are four gases that have an indirect 'greenhouse gas' effect by producing increased ozone (O_3) concentrations in the lower atmosphere (i.e. the tropospheric layer which comprises the lower 5-10 miles of the atmosphere).
+Ozone gas is produced when nitrogen oxides (NO_X), carbon monoxide (CO), non-methane volatile organic compounds (NMVOC) and sulphur dioxide (SO_2), react with sunlight.
 In the lower atmosphere, ozone gas contributes to the greenhouse gas effect by its thermal absorption properties.
-Table 45 summarises the GWP of the main greenhouse gases.